fo76utils/fo76utils/README.md

 * [markers](doc/markers.md) - find references to a set of form IDs defined in a text file, and mark their locations on an RGBA format map, optionally using DDS icon files.
 * [mat\_info](doc/mat_info.md) - list data from materials in Starfield component database.
 * [nif\_info](doc/nif_info.md) - list data from a set of .NIF files in .BA2 or .BSA archives, convert to .OBJ format, or render the model to a DDS file, or display it.
 * [render](doc/render.md) - render a Starfield world, cell, or object from ESM file(s), terrain data, and archives.
-Currently does not support textures.
+Currently does not support material swaps.
 * [terrain](doc/terrain.md) - older and simpler program to render terrain and water only to an RGB image, using files created by btddump, or findwater.
 Includes 2D and isometric mode.
 * [wrldview](doc/wrldview.md) - interactive version of render.